(Article last updated: October 16, 2018)

-Note: if you are planning a trip for dates after summer of 2018, consider allocating an extra day as the opening of Toy Story Land (and eventually Star Wars: Galaxy's Edge in 2019) will likely lead to increased crowds and you'll need more time to fit everything in.
+Note: if you are planning a trip for late 2019, consider allocating an extra day as the opening of Star Wars: Galaxy's Edge in 2019 will likely lead to increased crowds and you'll need more time to fit everything in.

 Suggested number of days in each park

 Hollywood Studios is currently home to 8 distinct areas or "lands," as well as 1 new land currently under construction: